What is an extended stay hotel? The ultimate guide

 Why are extended stay hotels growing in popularity?

-• Living like a local: Modern travelers want more than just a place to sleep they want a home-away-from-home that offers apartment-like flexibility and the feeling of truly experiencing a destination.
+• Living like a local: Modern travelers want more than just a place to sleep.
+They want a home-away-from-home that offers apartment-like flexibility and the feeling of truly experiencing a destination.
 Operators can tap into this desire by creating inclusive, comfortable living experiences.

 • Price-conscious guests: In a volatile economy, many guests want to cook their own meals to save money.
 For operators, this is an opportunity to offer affordable rates while encouraging longer stays, boosting overall revenue.